Pak bans JuD, FIF from collecting donations

 The JuD is believed to be the front organisation for the LeT which is responsible for carrying out the Mumbai attack.

 It has been declared as a foreign terrorist organisation by the US in June 2014.
-PTI ZH ZH .
+PTI MZ/ZH ZH .

 This is unedited, unformatted feed from the Press Trust of India wire.